 MoreMe Studio Headphones

-Added as a nice little touch: the MoreMe has a bold "R" on the right ear and a "L" on the left.
+A nice little touch: the MoreMe labels are color-coded.
 Most people don't realize that phones with single cords always have the cord coming out of the left earpiece.
-Like Sony, there is a label for the left earpiece blue, and the right earpiece label is red (red usually stands for right).
+Like Sony, MoreMe made the label for the left earpiece blue, and the right earpiece label red (red usually stands for right).

 - Impedance: 32 Ohms +/- 10%

 - Maximum Input Power: 100 mW

 - Distortion: less than 0.5% THD at 105 dB SPL at 1 kHz

 - Sensitivity: 105 dB S.P.L. @ 1 kHz +/- 3 dB

 - Plug: 3.5 mm Stereo (1/8th" plug, w/1/4" adapter)

 So what's the downside?
 They have a damn short coil cord, a 1/8" and 1/4" adaptor (which can actually save them from being stepped on).
 No, they don't sound as good as the Sonys, Sennheisers or the AKGs.
 But for tracking, they're good enough (and cheap enough) for most people to use and get outstanding results.

 The manufacturer claims 30Hz to 18,000kHz, but it's actually more like 30 or 40Hz to around 15 or 16kHz.
 The Studio Deluxe headphones have a little more bass extension, and slightly smoother response.
 We wouldn't recommend using either of them for final mixes or mastering (We wouldn't use any phones for that), but for tracking, they work great (or at least, they work "good enough")